bs2kbs2k/smlinux/README.md

 **Method Two**: Starting from previous build with 60fps already applied - and maybe CHEATER and/or DynOS too:

 1. Change to existing folder: `cd ~/sm64ex`
-2a.
-Reverse apply CHEATER: `git apply -R enhancements/CHEATER*.patch` 2b.
-Remove CHEATER patchfile: `rm enhancements/CHEATER.patch` 3a.
-Reverse apply DynOS `git apply -R enhancements/DynOS*.patch` 3b.
-Remove DynOS patchfile: `rm enhancements/DynOS*.patch`
+2. Reverse apply CHEATER: `git apply -R enhancements/CHEATER*.patch`
+2. Remove CHEATER patchfile: `rm enhancements/CHEATER.patch`
+3. Reverse apply DynOS `git apply -R enhancements/DynOS*.patch`
+3. Remove DynOS patchfile: `rm enhancements/DynOS*.patch`
 4. Apply your custom patch: `git apply enhancements/custom.patch`
 5. Build with same settings: `smlinux update`

-This works because when smlinux applied the 60fps patch it touched a file called 60fps.
-It will apply cheater or dynos if they are enabled but no patchfile is present.
+This works because when smlinux applied the 60fps patch it touched a file called 60fps, so knows not to reapply.
+However, because the dynos and cheater patch files are no longer present, smlinux will add and apply them if the option is selected.

 ## **What dependencies are needed or installed?**
 *Developed under Bodhi 5.1 and tested on a Slax virtual machine so should work automatically on Ubuntu and Debian.